sr99622/Cayenue/README.md

 It is necessary to set the server ethernet interface to a static IP address for this configuration.
 It is recommended to manually set the Cayenue server ethernet address connecting to the camera network to be `10.2.2.1`.
 Although very unlikely, please verify that your existing network does not use this address range.

 There are many references that can provide details on how to set a static ip.
-On many versions od Linux, use the Settings -> Network -> Wired Network then click on the gear to get details, use the IPv4 tab and click the Manual radio button to enable manual settings.
+On many versions of Linux, use the Settings -> Network -> Wired Network then click on the gear to get details, use the IPv4 tab and click the Manual radio button to enable manual settings.
 The IP address should be set to `10.2.2.1`, the Subnet Mask to `255.255.255.0` and the Gateway and DNS both set to `10.2.2.1`.
 This configuration prevents direct camera communication outside of the subnet, forcing all traffic through the proxy server.

 <b>DHCP Configuration</b>